zombiehunternr1/Graduation-Project/README.md

 <h3>Dedicated server</h3>

 My advice is to create a dedicated server that players can connect to in order to host their own session.
 This can be achieved by having a database that stores all the session's information while the session is currently active.
 Players should be able to request a list of available sessions and have the option to join with a session with a single button press.
 Currently, this is now being done manually by typing in the hosts IP-adress.
 This is very inefficient, unsecure and not user-friendly.

-Once the users are connected, their information must be updated with the latest information from the host to be synchronized with all the participants.
+An extra addition to this, once the users are connected, their information must be updated with the latest information from the host to be synchronized with all the participants.